kubevirt/kubevirt.github.io/_posts/2021-08-13-Virtual-machines-in-Istio-service-mesh.md

 #### Istio sidecar injection

-Istio supports two ways of [injecting](https://istio.io/latest/docs/setup/additional-setup/sidecar-injection/) a sidecar to a pod - automatic and manual.

-Enable automatic sidecar injection by adding `istio-injection=enabled` label to target namespace:
+Istio supports [two ways of injecting](https://istio.io/latest/docs/setup/additional-setup/sidecar-injection/) a sidecar to a pod - automatic and manual.
+For simplicity, we will only consider automatic sidecar injection in this demo, which is enabled by adding `istio-injection=enabled` label to target namespace:

 ```bash
 kubectl label namespace default istio-injection=enabled